Kilarin/simple_dialogs/README.md

 I was about half-way through this project, and struggling with the gui.
 I wanted the player to be able to see the npc while they were talking to them.
 This required either putting the formspec on one side, which left it more narrow than I wanted for replies.
 Or I could stretch the dialog formspec across the bottom half of the screen, which was great for replies, but didn't look very good for the npc's part of the dialog.

-So, I decided to take a break an log on to a multi-player server.
+So, I decided to take a break and log on to a multi-player minetest server.
 I had been on the "Your Land" server in the past, but only briefly.
 This time I spent a bit more time exploring and discovered that they already had npc's with dialogs!
 Theirs, I believe, operate via a lua api, so I think they are very different from this code.
 The one thing I DID notice, was their gui.
 They were using a transparent background for the formspec so that they could have the npc dialog part of the formspec off to one side, and the replies down below.
 I didn't even know that was POSSIBLE.
 So, I went back to work on my mod, figured out (with some help on the forum) how to do a formspec with a transparent background, and thus you get the formspec in it's current form.
-I've never seen the code for the npc's that is used on Your Land, and I don't even know who the coder is that I should credit, but I definitly borrowed a design element from them, and so, Thank you!
+I've never seen the code for the npcs that is used on Your Land, and I don't even know who the coder is that I should credit, but I definitly borrowed a design element from them, and so, Thank you!